Complete Guide to Boat Lily Care and Growth

 Is Boat Lily toxic to cats and dogs?

-Yes, Boat Lily is considered mildly toxic and irritating.
-Like other Tradescantia, the sap can bother the mouth, stomach, and skin of pets, so it is better kept out of chewing range.
-A small nibble is usually more irritating than dangerous, but repeated chewing can still cause real discomfort.
+Yes, mildly toxic and irritating.
+The sap can bother the mouth, stomach, and skin of pets, so keep it out of chewing range.

 Is Boat Lily the same as Moses in the Cradle or Oyster Plant?

 Yes.
-Boat Lily, Moses in the Cradle, Moses in the Boat, and Oyster Plant are common names for Tradescantia spathacea.
-Garden centers also sometimes use the older genus name Rhoeo.
+All are common names for Tradescantia spathacea.
+Garden centers also use the older genus name Rhoeo.

 How often should I water Boat Lily?

 Water when the top 1-2 inches of soil are dry.
-In a bright room that may be every 7-10 days in spring and summer, while winter may stretch closer to every 10-14 days or longer.
-The exact timing depends on light, pot size, and how airy the mix is.
+In a bright room, every 7-10 days in spring and summer; winter may stretch to every 10-14 days.

 Does Boat Lily bloom indoors?

-Yes, it can.
-The flowers are small white blooms tucked inside purple bracts near the base of the leaves.
-They are not huge or flashy like a bromeliad bloom, but they appear fairly regularly when the plant gets bright light and steady care.
+Yes.
+Small white blooms tucked inside purple bracts appear regularly when the plant gets bright light and steady care.

 Why is my Boat Lily getting floppy and pale?

-That usually points to insufficient light, tired compacted soil, or roots staying too wet for too long.
-Move it into brighter conditions, let the mix dry a little more between waterings, and repot if the clump has become crowded and airless.
+Usually insufficient light, tired compacted soil, or roots staying too wet.
+Move it brighter, let the mix dry more between waterings, and repot if the clump is crowded.

 What is the easiest way to propagate Boat Lily?

-Division is the easiest and most reliable method.
-Mature clumps produce offsets at the base, and each offset can be separated with some roots attached.
-It is much simpler than trying to root odd stem pieces the way you would with Wandering Dude or Purple Heart.
+Division.
+Mature clumps produce offsets at the base, and each can be separated with some roots attached.

-Brown tips usually come from a mix of dry air, salt buildup from fertilizer or tap water, or inconsistent watering.
-Trim the dead tips neatly, flush the soil occasionally, and tighten up the watering rhythm so the plant is not swinging between too dry and too wet.
+A mix of dry air, salt buildup, or inconsistent watering.
+Trim the dead tips, flush the soil occasionally, and steady the watering rhythm.

 ℹ️ Boat Lily Info